camunda-community-hub/camunda-8-helm-profiles/google/multi-region/active-active/README.md

 ### Disaster

-In case of disaster, the procedure would be to :
+In case of disaster, loosing a region, attempting to start a process instance would lead to an exception :

-- pause exporters
+io.grpc.StatusRuntimeException: RESOURCE_EXHAUSTED: Expected to execute the command on one of the partitions, but all failed; there are no more partitions available to retry.
+Please try again.
+If the error persists contact your zeebe operator

+the procedure would be to :
-- start temporary nodes that will restore the quorum in the surviving region
+* start temporary nodes that will restore the quorum in the surviving region
+* restore disaster region
+	* take snapshots in the surviving region
-- restore missing nodes in the disastered region
+    * restore missing nodes in the disastered region (wihtout operate and tasklist)
+	* pause exporters
+	* restore snapshots in the disastered region
-- resume exporters
+	* resume exporters
-- clean the temporary nodes from the surviving region
+* clean the temporary nodes from the surviving region
-- restore the initial setup
+* restore the initial setup

 ##### pause exporters